 I have Japanese Language Proficiency Test (JLPT) level N1 (2014), a BA degree in Japanese from University of Leeds (2014), and four years’ experience working with the Japanese language every day as Coordinator for International Relations on the JET Program in Yamaguchi Prefecture and Tokyo, Japan.
 I had a Japanese language radio show on the Hagi FM Nanako network for one year while living in Yamaguchi Prefecture (2015 – 16).
 My day to day work with Japanese involves translation, interpreting and international relations.

 I can translate from Japanese to English, and have translated one published book, The World Heritage Sites in Hagi (available from Hagi Museum in Yamaguchi Prefecture).
 Particular areas of expertise include the Bakumatsu period of Japanese history.
 I have also translated a doctoral thesis on the production of lacquer in Japan and Europe.

-I speak/read French to a reasonable level thanks to a series of exchanges in Paris for six years as a teenager.
+I speak/read French to a reasonable level.
 Verbal communication in French is not a problem.